-You’ve got a delicious seafood recipe – maybe you’re steaming a live lobster or doing a whole roasted salmon.
-You may even try serving up your own Calabash style seafood with a platter of fried catfish, but what are you going to serve with it?
-You’ve got nothing to worry about because we are sharing some side dishes for fish and seafood that will round out your meal perfectly.
+There are many delicious recipes for seafood.
+Maybe you’re steaming a live lobster or doing a whole roasted salmon.
+You may even try serving up your own Calabash style seafood with a platter of fried fish.
+Now, what are you going to eat alongside it?
+You’ve got nothing to worry about on that score.
+We are sharing some side dishes for fish and seafood that will round out your meal perfectly.

-Side Dishes for Fish and Seafood – Baked, Broiled, or Grilled
+Side Dishes for Fresh Fish – Baked, Broiled, or Grilled

-If you’re serving a lighter fish with a mild flavor for your main course, such as broiled flounder or grilled salmon, pair it with options like:
+Are you serving a lighter fish meal with a mild flavor for your main course?
+This could be broiled flounder or grilled salmon, for instance.
+If so, pair it with options like:

 - Steamed asparagus

-- A blend of grilled vegetables, like bell pepper, carrots, and zucchini
+- A blend of grilled vegetables: Bell pepper, carrots, and zucchini along with a tasty dipping sauce

 - Roasted potatoes with olive oil and rosemary